Shipping, Delivery and On Farm Pickup

 What does whole animal butcher shop mean?

-This means that we do not buy boxes of individual cuts of meat from a distributor.
-We only use the whole animals that we have raised on our own farm or our family partners’ farms.
+For our dry-aged cuts, we only use the whole animals that we have raised on our own farm or our family of partners’ farms.
 This is a huge challenge as a butcher shop because we have to find a way to utilize all aspects of the animals.
 That’s the only way we know to source truly local meat.
+We also carry a house line of cuts that we source from Ford Brothers Meats to ensure we can keep the most popular cuts in stock.

 Can you slaughter my chickens for me?